 Updates

-Please note that this recent updates page/change log does not include the weekly inclusion of synopses for newly released comics, which I add every single Tuesday, 52 weeks a year.
+Please note that this recent updates page/change log does not include the weekly inclusion of synopses for newly released comics, which I add every single New Comic Book Day, 52 weeks a year.
 Nor does it include minor edits like reformatting, typos, spelling, small corrections, added caveats, image insertion, or other things of that nature.
+Nor does it include daily tasks of responding to emails or general site maintenance.
 Instead, this log highlights the last six months of changes to the order of the chronology or chronologies, mostly pertaining to items that had previously been set in stone or been missing.

 _______________________________________________________